 I stand before I allow myself to think.
 The pair look towards me in surprise and irritation.
 “If you’ll excuse me, I’m not feeling too well.
 I think I’ll go and get some rest.
 It was lovely seeing you again, Don”

 As I exit the room I hear Father apologise on my behalf once again, but I can’t bring myself to care.

 I hurry to my bedroom, grab my coat and the box which lay hidden beneath my bed.
 Upon opening it I’m greeted with the same sight as always; photographs of my family when Mum was alive, we were happy.

 I lift out a small ribbon to access the second layer, which conceals items I don’t want Father to see, and smile at my Batchelor of Arts in Architecture from the University of Cambridge.
 I worked hard for it, plus Father and I fought for months before he allowed me to apply.
 Moving that aside I take my phone.
-It’s old, not as advanced as ones available now, but it’s mine.
+It’s old, but it’s mine.
 My small taste of freedom given to me by Nadine, a friend I’d met whilst at Cambridge.

 I put everything back where it belongs and make my escape.
 Father has a strict time schedule and by now he and our guest will be in the study, enjoying a glass of Johnnie Walker Blue.